JMB-Scripts/Michaelis-Menten/README.md

 # Michaelis-Menten Equation Fitting Tool
-It was written for University of Grenoble ALpes (UGA) students for biochemistry practicals in L2, L3, and M1.
+It was written for University Grenoble Alpes (UGA) students for biochemistry practicals in L2, L3, and M1.

 This tool allows users to input data for substrate concentration (`S0`) and observed reaction rates (`v0`) to fit the Michaelis-Menten equation.
 The application provides a graphical user interface to input the data and visualize the curve-fitting results easily.
 No need of an expansive software to make non linear regression